taxjar/taxjar-api-docs/source/includes/endpoints/_validations.md

 ]
 ```

-Validates a customer address and returns back a collection of address matches.
-Address validation requires a [TaxJar Plus](https://www.taxjar.com/plus/) subscription.
+Validates a customer address and returns back a collection of address matches. **Address validation requires a [TaxJar Plus](https://www.taxjar.com/plus/) subscription.**

-⚠️ **This endpoint is currently in beta and may be subject to change.**

 #### Request